dasafo/AI-Client-Agent-MCP/README.md

 │   └── services/         # Business logic and database interaction
 │       ├── __init__.py
 │       ├── client_service.py   # Refactored with dependency injection for better testability
-│       └── invoice_service.py  # Refactored with dependency injection for better testability
+│       ├── invoice_service.py  # Refactored with dependency injection for better testability
+│       └── report_service.py   # Service for report generation logic
 ├── database/
-│   └── create_tables.sql # SQL script to initialize DB schema (used by Docker)
+│   ├── create_tables.sql # SQL script to initialize DB schema (used by Docker)
+│   └── managers.sql      # SQL script to create and populate the managers table
 ├── app_logs/             # Directory for application logs (created by Docker if mapped) ├── requirements.txt      # Python project dependencies
 ├── README.md             # This file